Mortgage Documents Homeowners Need to Keep

 While this one seems pretty obvious, it’s always a good reminder!
 Your mortgage deed of trust will become part of public record in the county you live in but having a copy of it is important.
 As with all significant paperwork, keep the deed locked in a fireproof safe that only you and trusted people have access to, or make sure you have a digital version saved securely.

-If you’re wondering why you would need the deed to your home, the biggest reason is that it will be necessary if you decide to sell later on.
+If you’re wondering why you would need the deed to your home, the biggest reason is that it will be necessary if you decide to sell.
 It also makes life easier in case there are any insurance issues or potential neighbor/land disputes.

 Homeowners Insurance Policy